geolessel/fantasy-f1-rules/README.md

 ## Ideas For the Future

-### Trades While trades are permitted in the league, they are rare.
-Any two
+### Trades

-teams may make a driver trade (and include points) under their own terms as long as after the trade is complete both teams still have a positive points total and a 5-driver roster.
+Any two teams may make a driver trade (and include points) under their own terms as long as after the trade is complete both teams still have a positive points total and a 5-driver roster.
 This can be creative.